About Alchemy Tech Nonprofit Tech Readiness Program

-Annenberg Alchemy Tech is a pilot program developed in partnership with the Nonprofit Technology Network (NTEN) that is focused exclusively on technology capacity building for nonprofits in Los Angeles County.
-Annenberg Alchemy Tech, powered by NTEN, is for nonprofit organizations who wish to strengthen their knowledge of technology best practices and move forward on a specific technology project.
+Annenberg Alchemy Tech is a program developed in partnership with NTEN that is focused exclusively on technology capacity building for Alchemy+ alumni organizations in the greater L.A. region.
+Alchemy Tech, powered by NTEN, is for nonprofit organizations who wish to strengthen their knowledge of technology best practices and move forward on a specific technology project.
 The program is divided into two terms with a mix of structured curriculum delivered by Faculty as well as participant-driven content.
 Events and activities are both synchronous and asynchronous, online and in-person.
 The majority of the activity happens via regular online training events.
-For this pilot, 10 nonprofit organizations in L.A.
-County will be selected to participate.
 Through this program, each participant will identify a technology challenge, project idea or technological need from their organization.
-They will benefit from six months of technology training, support and feedback with a goal towards implementation.
-Upon completion, organizations will be eligible for a capacity-building grant from the Annenberg Foundation (up to $10,000) in order to support their technology needs.
+They will benefit from six months of technology training, support, and feedback with a goal towards implementation.

 What criteria determine eligibility and acceptance?

-To be eligible for Annenberg Alchemy Tech, your 501(c)(3) organization must be located in Los Angeles County, you must be an alumni of Annenberg Alchemy Leadership Seminar or Alchemy+ program and you must complete the Annenberg Alchemy Tech application.
-Additionally, you must be able to participate in all of the online lessons and attend the NTEN conference in New Orleans, LA April 11-13, 2018, the two in-person workshops in Los Angeles and the closing event.
+To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the greater L.A. region, be an alumni of Annenberg Alchemy+, have at least two full time staff, and complete the Alchemy Tech application.
+Additionally, you must be able to participate in all of the online courses and attend the NTC in Portland, OR March 13-15, 2019, the two in-person workshops in Los Angeles and the closing event.

 Who is Annenberg Alchemy Tech best suited for?
 Who from my organization should participate?

-Annenberg Alchemy alumni based in Los Angeles County who are interested in practical and tangible technology training are good candidates.
+Annenberg Alchemy+ alumni based in the greater Los Angeles region who are interested in practical and tangible technology training are good candidates.
 Participants should be staff responsible for advancement and implementation of a technology project at their organization.
 This may include an Executive Director, manager (IT, marketing, operations) or even a board member.

 What kind of projects should I plan to work on?